WordPress/twentytwentyfive/README.md

 To get started with development:

-1. Set up a WordPress instance, we recommend [wp-env](https://developer.wordpress.org/block-editor/handbook/tutorials/devenv/) or [Local](https://localwp.com/) as an alternative to docker.
+1. Set up a WordPress instance, we recommend [wp-env](https://developer.wordpress.org/block-editor/handbook/tutorials/devenv/) or [Local](https://localwp.com/) as an alternative to Docker.
 Alternatively you can use [WordPress Playground](https://developer.wordpress.org/playground/) to test the theme directly in the browser.
 2. Install the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/)
 3. Clone / download this repository into your `/wp-content/themes/` directory.